-A teacher in a classroom situation, as a didactic-pedagogic situation, is faced with a three-fold authority.
-Namely, he/she is the carrier of authority, as a responsible adult who has something to say to the children in his/her class.
-Further, he/she is a carrier of authority, in the sense that he/she represents the authority of the norms in educating.
-By virtue of his/her employment as a teacher in a teaching department, he/she also is officially invested with authority for which he/she is accountable to his/her employer.
-Viewed more deeply, a Christian teacher believes that he/she also is accountably bound to God for his/her work here on earth, and that, indeed, he/she must remain "in his/her high calling from Jesus Christ."
-For an orderly course of an educative teaching event, it is necessary that a teacher carry his/her responsibilities, as one in authority, within an educative teaching situation, with complete and entire consistency.
-This means that a teacher must accept responsibility for each child in his/her class, and that he/she will have at heart the interests of the children, in the true sense of the word.
-Additionally, this means that a teacher, as a representation of the authority of the norms to the pupils, must show that he/she him/herself is subject to the norms and that he/she does not merely hold these norms before the pupils.
-An interesting question which arises in this regard is what is the connection between values and norms?
-A student of education often reads in works on education that educator and educand must obey and respect certain values with their implied norms.
-Values are certain ways of being human which can be qualified as valuable and approvable, such as, e.g., honesty and fairness.
-When such values are elevated to guiding principles for living, they become norms, and such norms are recognizable by their imperative character.
-In other words, norms disclose themselves as certain demands of propriety, or mandates which must be obeyed.
-In the case of honesty and fairness, these values, e.g., can be elevated to norms: Don't copy from your partner's work!, Don't discriminate between two pupils in your class!
-The teacher must be a worthy official of his/her teaching department because only then will he/she preserve his/her status as an educative teacher, and win the esteem of his/her colleagues, his/her pupils, and their parents.
+The teacher in the classroom situation, as a didactic-pedagogic situation, in reality is faced with a three-fold authority.
+Namely, he is the carrier of authority as a responsible adult who has something to say to the children in his class.
+Further, he is a carrier of authority in the sense that he represents the authority of the norms in educating.
+By virtue of his employment as a teacher in a particular teaching department he also is officially invested with authority for which he is accountable to his employer.
+Viewed more deeply, a Christian teacher believes that he also is accountably bound to God for his work here on earth and that, indeed, he must remain "in his high calling from Jesus Christ."
+For the orderly course of an educative teaching event it is necessary that the teacher carry his responsibilities, as one in authority, within the educative teaching situation with complete and entire consistency.
+This means that the teacher must accept responsibility for each child in his class and that he will have at heart the interests of the children, in the true sense of the word.
+Additionally, this means that the teacher, as a representation of the authority of the norms to the pupils, must show that he himself is subject to the norms and that he does not merely hold these norms before the pupils.
+An interesting question that arises in this regard is what is the connection between values and norms?
+The student of Education often reads in works on education that educator and educand must obey and respect certain values with their implied norms.
+Values are certain ways of being human that can be qualified as valuable and approvable such as, e.g., honesty and fairness.
+When such values are elevated to guiding principles for living they become norms and such norms are recognizable by their imperative character.
+In other words, norms disclose themselves as certain demands of propriety or mandates that must be obeyed.
+In the case of honesty and fairness these values, e.g., can be elevated to norms: Don't copy from your partner's work!, Don't discriminate between two pupils in your class!
+The teacher must be a worthy official of his teaching department because only then will he preserve his status as an educative teacher and win the esteem of his colleagues, his pupils and their parents.